esp/esp-js/ReadMe.md

 ESP adds specific processing workflow around changes to a model's state.
 It takes ownership of a [single root model](#SingleRootModel), those interested in observing the model's state observe a stream of events from a `Router`, those wanting to change a model's state can publish events to the `Router`.
 The `Router` routes events to [`EventProcessors`](#EventProcessors) responsible for applying the new state using a [state processing workflow](#StateProcessingWorkflow).
-Once the workflow is done the `Router` dispatches the most recent model version to all model observers.
+Once the workflow is done, the `Router` dispatches the most recent model version to all model observers.

 The [single root model](#SingleRootModel) allows a developer to focus on modeling the problem domain without worrying about infrastructural clutter.
 The router's [observable](#Observable)